-- A framework to enumerate the details of each sub-feature (including CMT and MBM, as discussed later, via CPUID leaves and sub-leaves). - A mechanism for the OS or Hypervisor to indicate a software-defined ID for each of the software threads (applications, virtual machines, etc.) that are scheduled to run on a logical processor.
+- A mechanism to enumerate the presence of the monitoring capabilities within the platform (via a CPUID feature bit). - A framework to enumerate the details of each sub-feature (including CMT and MBM, as discussed later, via CPUID leaves and sub-leaves). - A mechanism for the OS or Hypervisor to indicate a software-defined ID for each of the software threads (applications, virtual machines, etc.) that are scheduled to run on a logical processor.
 These identifiers are known as Resource Monitoring IDs (RMIDs). - Mechanisms in hardware to monitor cache occupancy and bandwidth statistics as applicable to a given product generation on a per software-id basis. - Mechanisms for the OS or Hypervisor to read back the collected metrics such as L3 occupancy or Memory Bandwidth for a given software ID at any point during runtime.

-17.14.1 Overview of Cache Monitoring Technology and Memory Bandwidth Monitoring
+17.15.1 Overview of Cache Monitoring Technology and Memory Bandwidth Monitoring